AK-Homberger/ESP12-TemperatureLogger/README.md

 # ESP12 TemperatureLogger
-This is battery powered tempeature logger with RTC DS3231.
+This is battery powered tempeature logger with an ESP12 and DS3231 Real Time Clock.

-The logger is using the ESP12 (ESP8266) deep sleep function to save power.
+The logger is using the ESP12 (ESP8266 derivate) deep sleep function to save power.
-The internal wakup function of the ESP12 is used.
-The maximum sleep time is abut 3 hores due to internal limitations.
+The internal wakeup function of the ESP12 is used.
+The maximum sleep time is about 3 hours due to internal limitations.
-The RTC is read after reboot an the time is used to calculate the nexessary next sleeptime.
+The RTC time is read after reboot an the time is used to calculate the necessary next sleeptime.

-To use the DS3232 you have to install the Adafruit RTClib with the IDE Library Manager.
+To use the DS3231 you have to install the Adafruit RTClib with the IDE Library Manager.

-The temerature is measured with DS3231 internal sensor and stored in internal flash memory of ESP12 (up to 4K is possible).
+The temperature is measured with the DS3231 internal sensor and stored in internal flash memory of ESP12 (up to 4K is possible).

 One mesuring cycle takes only 50 ms. The used battery CR123a with 1500 mAh should work months/years.
 In deep sleep the ESP12 takes about 20 uA.
 During operation about 50 mA (with RF components disabled).